-Dynatrace provides support for .NET Framework as well as .NET Core.
+Dynatrace provides support for the following .NET runtimes.

 |.NET Versions||Vendor released||Vendor End of life||Supported by Dynatrace until||First supported OneAgent version||Last supported OneAgent version|

 |.NET Core Versions||Vendor released||Vendor End of life||Supported by Dynatrace until||First supported OneAgent version||Last supported OneAgent version|

 With .NET Core 3.1, a new, optional feature called trimmed self-contained deployments and executables has been introduced to optimize the size of packaged applications.
 To successfully instrument your application with OneAgent, trimming needs to be turned off.